 Scientific ObjectivesThe scientific goals and rationale for RAID were developed at a series of community meetings and workshops beginning in 2011.

-Our scientific objectives are to provide deep ice access in Antarctica for joint exploration of the ice sheets and subglacial geology.
+Our scientific objectives are to provide rapid deep ice access in Antarctica for joint exploration of the ice sheets and subglacial geology.
 Our goals to accomplish this are:

 - Drill a 2500 to 3300 m borehole to the base of the Antarctic ice sheet as rapidly as possible.

 - Drill through dry, frozen-bed conditions in the absence of liquid water at the basal glacial bed (ice- rock interface).

 - Retrieve short ice cores (~50 cm long) of approximately 1.5”-1.875” inches diameter at up to 2500 m depths.

 - Retrieve 25-50 m of bedrock cores of approximately 1.5”-1.875” inches diameter at up to 2500 m depths.

 - Design a drilling rig that will fit on a skid-mounted mobile platform and be deployed as part of a stand-alone, traverse-capable system.